Decoding Direct Part Marking (DPM) Data Matrix Codes: An Essential Guide

 DPM technology plays a pivotal role in numerous industries, ensuring efficient tracking, identification, and data retrieval.
 Here are some of the common applications of DPM:

-Challenges in Lighting: DPM barcodes are often found on curved metal surfaces and may not have ideal contrast under ambient lighting conditions.
+- Challenges in Lighting: It's often found on curved metal surfaces and may not have ideal contrast under ambient lighting conditions.
 The placement of DPM barcodes in areas with poor lighting can introduce additional challenges for decoding.

 The Technology Behind DPM